cid-harvard/vis-toolkit/REFERENCE.md

 **Note:** This is a work-in-progress, there might be missing or incomplete sections.

-Most of the parameters are of type String or Object, but functions can also be used.
+Most of the parameters are of `String` or `Object` types, but functions can also be used.

 ## General